 Take this exchange on the Hyperic support forum.
 HyperMike plainly has an expectation that Hyperic offer technical support via their forum for free.

 The recent controversy over the ICINGA Nagios fork brought into focus the relative activity of the various network management projects.

-A real world example of what Tarus Balog from OpenNMS has been banging on about recently with his critique of open core or fauxpen source.
+A real world example of what Tarus Balog from OpenNMS has been banging on about recently with his critique of open core or fauxpen source as Tarus calls it.

 The first ICINGA beta has been released with a new GUI written in PHP 5 utilising the Agavi MVC framework.
 A project roadmap is available so you can see where the project is headed.